Saransh-Sharma/Enterprise-Chat-UI/README.md

 # `ENTERPRISE-CHAT-UI` 🤖💬

-Welcome to `big-AGI` 👋 your personal AGI application powered by OpenAI GPT-4 and beyond.
-Designed for smart humans and super-heroes, this responsive web app comes with Personas, Drawing, Code Execution, PDF imports, Voice support, data Rendering, AGI functions, chats and much more.
+Welcome to `ENTERPRISE-CHAT-UI` 👋 powered by OpenAI GPT-4 and beyond.
+This responsive web app comes with Personas, Drawing, Code Execution, PDF imports, Voice support, data Rendering, AGI functions, chats and much more.

 Or fork & run on Vercel